Michigan Wing Civil Air Patrol: Resources

-As of 2012, the Michigan Wing has 10 Single-Engine planes and 2 glider.
+As of 2012, the Michigan Wing has 10 Single-Engine planes and 2 gliders.
 They have 16 Vehicles, mainly 9-10 seat vans split between the squadrons.
 They have 13 VHF/FM Repeaters and 175 VHF/FM stations, with 27 HF stations.

 Organization

 Legal protection

 Under the Civil Air Patrol Employment Protection Act, employers in the state of Michigan are required by law to grant a leave of absence to their employees who are members of Civil Air Patrol, when those employees are deployed to an emergency mission.
 An employer may not discriminate against, discipline, or discharge an employee for being a member of Civil Air Patrol or for taking a leave of absence to assist in an emergency mission.